ameliamangian/academic-kickstart/content/home/experience.md

   date_start = "2016-03-01"
   date_end = "2016-09-01"
   description = """

-  * Simulated gas giant formation with the code CHYMERA, whcih uses a gravitational instibility model.
+  * Simulated gas giant formation with the code CHYMERA, which uses a gravitational instibility model.
   * Focused on implementing a routine to evolve a binary protoplanetary disk system.

  """
 +++